proactiveprogramming/100DaysOfCoding-golang/01_hellomulti/README.md

 This is a simple demonstration on how to use a map to store initial data.

 ## helloworldtest
 This is a simple demonstration on how to test a local library package.
+This is just a simple example to demonstrate a very basic setup.
+Example does not include "Examples", "Fuzz", or "Benchmarks".